Lockout (industry): United States

-In the United States, under federal labour law, an employer may hire only temporary replacements during a lockout.
-In a strike, unless it is an unfair labour practice strike, an employer may legally hire permanent replacements.
+In the United States, under federal labor law, an employer may hire only temporary replacements during a lockout.
+In a strike, unless it is an unfair labor practice strike, an employer may legally hire permanent replacements.
 Also, in many US states, employees who are locked out are eligible to receive unemployment benefits, but they are not eligible for such benefits during a strike.

 For the above reasons, many American employers have historically been reluctant to impose lockouts and instead try to provoke a strike.
 However, as American unions have increasingly begun to resort to slowdowns rather than strikes, lockouts have become a more common tactic of many employers.
-Even as strikes are on the decline, lockouts are on the rise in the US.

 In 1892, after several wage cuts and disputes with the employers at the Homestead Steel Mill in Homestead, Pennsylvania, the union called for a strike after the company stopped discussing its decisions with the union.
 Henry Clay Frick shut down the plant and locked out all workers, preventing them from entering the mill.

-Recent notable lockout incidents have been reported in professional sports, notably involving Major League Baseball in the 1990 and 2021–22 offseasons, the National Basketball Association in the 1995 offseason, the 1996 offseason, and the 1998–99 and 2011–12 seasons, the National Hockey League in the 1994–95, 2004–05 and 2012–13 seasons, and the National Football League in the 2011 offseason.
-The controversial 2012 NFL referee lockout involved referees, not players.
-In 2005, the NHL became the first major professional sports league in North America to cancel an entire season due to a lockout.
+Lockouts have also occurred in professional sports, usually due to disputes between team owners and players concerning their league's collective bargaining agreement.
+Major League Baseball has seen four lockouts in modern history, including during the 1990 and 2021–22 offseasons.
+The National Basketball Association had four in the 1995 offseason, the 1996 offseason, and the 1998–99 and 2011–12 seasons.
+The National Hockey League endured lockouts in 1994–95, 2004–05 and 2012–13, with the 2004–05 lockout ultimately resulting in the entire season being canceled.
+Besides a player lockout in 2011, the National Football League had two involving referees in 2001 and 2012.

 In September 2016, Long Island University became the first institution of higher education to use a lockout against its faculty members.

 Australia

-On 8 April 1998, stevedoring company Patrick Corporation sought to restructure its operations for productivity reasons.
+On 8 April, 1998, stevedoring company Patrick Corporation sought to restructure its operations for productivity reasons.
 In an industrial watershed event, it sacked all its workers and imposed a lockout on wharves around Australia.

 On 29 October 2011, Qantas declared a lockout of all domestic employees in the face of ongoing union industrial action.
 That cancelled all flights, grounding the entire fleet for several days.